maartene/AoC2024/Day16/NOTES.md

 - ⚠️ TODO

 ## 🍅 Pomodoro 1
-- ⚠️ Read the description
+- ✅ Read the description
 - ✅ Import the input data
-- ⚠️ Make the example input pass
+- ✅ Make the example input pass

 ## 🍅 Pomodoro 2 - pathfinding
+- ✅ Dijkstra to determine costs
+- ✅ Got the first star ⭐